Troubleshooting7 min read Updated

 • Water quality: Extremely soft water can highlight acidity unpleasantly

 If you've tried all the fixes above and still get sour results, experiment with different beans or adjust your water filtration approach.
+Quality equipment doesn't have to break the bank—our coffee price comparison shows where to find the best value.

 Key Takeaways